Georgia Bureau of Investigation

 Shondrena Hudson-Huley, Director of Human Resources

-Nelly Miles, Director of Public Affairs
+Nelly Miles, Director, Public and Governmental Affairs

 Terry Sears, Director of Property Management